achyutghosh/Friendly-Chat-App/README.md

 # Friendly-Chat-App
-This is an simple android chat app uses firebase as dayabase
+This is an simple android chat app uses firebase as database